neuefische/web-exercises/sessions/react-with-arrays/journal-app-entries-array/README.md

-# React State: Journal App Favorite Button
+# React State: Journal App Entries Array

 Currently our journal entries are just static JSX.
 We now get a data array of journal entries.
 We want to render each entry in the `EntriesSection` component.